Sanglorian/orcus/Orcus Advanced Options - current.md

 **Components:** Fresh candle and silver stylus (14 gp)
 **Duration:** Permanent

 Every mage has their own mark, usually an elaborate and unique rune.
 This ritual allows a mage to inscribe their mark on any non-magical substance, including stone and metal.
 The rune remains permanently upon the surface, only disappearing if the item or surface itself is destroyed.
 The mage may choose to make this mark visible to all, or only to those with the sight (meaning that most folk will not be able to see it at all, but anyone with Arcana training will see it).

-In order to make their mark, a mage must light a fresh candle and stand it upon the surface to be marked in its own wax.
-They then prick their finger with a silver stylus and draw their rune upon the surface, very slowly and deliberately, with their own blood, seven times.
-Upon the seventh and final drawing, the blood fades, the candle falls away, the stylus cracks, and the mark is finished.

 ### Understand Languages

 Level 1 Divination Incantation (Arcana)

 **Cost to Learn:** 14 gp
-**Completion Time:** 1 hour
+**Completion Time:** 10 minutes
 **Components:** A pinch of soot and salt and an amethyst (14 gp)
 **Duration:** 1 hour

 For the duration, you understand the literal meaning of any spoken language that you hear.
 You also understand any written language that you see, but you must be touching the surface on which the words are written.
 It takes about 1 minute to read one page of text.

-This incantation doesn't decode secret messages in a text or a glyph, such as an arcane sigil, that isn't part of a written language.
+This incantation doesn’t decode secret messages in a text or a glyph, such as an arcane sigil, that isn’t part of a written language.

+*Arcana check:* With a successful Arcana check (DC 12) at the time of casting, you can also speak any spoken language you have heard during the duration.

 ### Unseen Servant

 Level 1 Conjuration Incantation (Arcana)

 **Cost to Learn:** 14 gp
-**Completion Time:** 1 hour
+**Completion Time:** 10 minutes
 **Components:** A piece of string, a bit of wood and a glass bauble (14 gp)
 **Duration:** 8 hours

 This incantation creates an invisible, mindless, shapeless, Medium force that performs simple tasks at your command until the incantation ends.
-The servant springs into existence in an unoccupied space on the ground within range.
-It has AC 10, 1 hit point, and a Strength of 2, and it can't attack.
+The servant springs into existence in an unoccupied space on the ground within 6 squares.
+It has AC 10, 1 hit point, and a Strength of 2, and it can’t attack.
 If it drops to 0 hit points, the incantation ends.

 Once on each of your turns as a swift action, you can mentally command the servant to move up to 3 squares and interact with an object.
 The servant can perform simple tasks that a human servant could do, such as fetching things, cleaning, mending, folding clothes, lighting fires, serving food, and pouring wine.
 Once you give the command, the servant performs the task to the best of its ability until it completes the task, then waits for your next command.

 If you command the servant to perform a task that would move it more than 12 squares away from you, the incantation ends.

+*Arcana check:* With a successful Arcana check (DC 12) at the time of casting, the duration extends to 24 hours and the incantation does not end if the servant moves more than 12 squares away from you.

 ### Perpetual Message